dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-3-top-up-neuron.md

 ---
 layout: default
 title: 4.3 Add more ICP to the Neuron
 parent: 4.
-Safest Staking Option
+Maximum Control Staking Option
 ---

 * * *